You Won't Believe How Long It Took To Create

 Why You Can Expect "The Rachel" To Make A Comeback

-"Due to some aggressive colouring techniques over these last couple of years, I've noticed stylists are now going back to collarbone length styles to cut off damaged ends.
-[The hair industry is] moving away from more stylised looks, such as a harsh centre-parts, and embracing a more natural look like 'the Rachel.'
+"Due to some aggressive coloring techniques over these last couple of years, I've noticed stylists are now going back to collarbone length styles to cut off damaged ends.
+[The hair industry is] moving away from more stylized looks, such as a harsh center-parts, and embracing a more natural look like 'the Rachel.'
 It enhances your natural texture, and softens the face."

-Canalé's new line of products — which includes shampoo, conditioner, and treatment foam — are available on QVC starting 1st August.
+Canalé's new line of products — which includes shampoo, conditioner, and treatment foam — are available on QVC starting August 1 at 9 p.m.
+EST.

 Advertisement